ioBanker/bitshares-ui/README.md

 On Linux you will need to install the following packages to handle icon generation:

-`sudo apt-get install --no-install-recommends -y icnsutils graphicsmagick xz-utils`
+`sudo apt-get install --no-install-recommends -y icnsutils graphicsmagick xz-utils wine-stable gcc-multilib g++-multilib`

 For building, each architecture has it's own script that you can use to build your native binary: